Science fiction film: 1930s–1950s

-1960s-present
+1960s–present

-With the Space Race between the USSR and the USA going on, documentaries and illustrations of actual events, pioneers and technology were plenty.
+With the Space Race between the USSR and the US going on, documentaries and illustrations of actual events, pioneers and technology were plenty.
 Any movie featuring realistic space travel was at risk of being obsolete at its time of release, rather fossil than fiction.
 There were relatively few science fiction films in the 1960s, but some of the films transformed science fiction cinema.
 Stanley Kubrick's 2001: A Space Odyssey (1968) brought new realism to the genre, with its groundbreaking visual effects and realistic portrayal of space travel and influenced the genre with its epic story and transcendent philosophical scope.
 Other 1960s films included Planet of the Vampires (1965) by Italian filmmaker Mario Bava, that is regarded as one of the best movies of the period, Planet of the Apes (1968) and Fahrenheit 451 (1966), which provided social commentary, and the campy Barbarella (1968), which explored the comical side of earlier science fiction.
 Jean-Luc Godard's French "new wave" film Alphaville (1965) posited a futuristic Paris commanded by an artificial intelligence which has outlawed all emotion.

 The era of crewed trips to the Moon in 1969 and the 1970s saw a resurgence of interest in the science fiction film.
 Andrei Tarkovsky's Solaris (1972) and Stalker (1979) are two widely acclaimed examples of the renewed interest of film auteurs in science fiction.
 Science fiction films from the early 1970s explored the theme of paranoia, in which humanity is depicted as under threat from sociological, ecological or technological adversaries of its own creation, such as George Lucas's directional debut THX 1138 (1971), The Andromeda Strain (1971), Silent Running (1972), Soylent Green (1973), Westworld (1973) and its sequel Futureworld (1976), and Logan's Run (1976).
 The science fiction comedies of the 1970s included Woody Allen's Sleeper (1973), and John Carpenter's Dark Star (1974).
 The sports science fiction genre can be seen in films such as Rollerball (1975).